jgenc/dotfiles/README.md

 # WM
 **Regolith**
-I really like i3, but the combination of GNOME with it is superb.
+I really like i3, but the combination of i3+Gnome is superb.
 Also, I use the ayu-dark theme, pretty cool!